nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 execute another command until the `delete` command is either confirmed or cancelled.

 Examples:
-* `delete 2` deletes the 2nd client in the case management system.
+* `delete 2` deletes the 2nd client in the displayed client list.

 ### Adding a log entry : `addlog`